adap/flower/benchmarks/flowertune-llm/README.md

                 └── conf/static_config.yaml  # <- Static configuration
 ```

-This can serve as the starting point for you to build up your own LLM fine-tuning methods.
+This can serve as the starting point for you to build up your own federated LLM fine-tuning methods.
-Note that any modification to the content of `conf/static_config.yaml` is strictly prohibited to maintain fair comparisons.
+Please note that any modification to the content of `conf/static_config.yaml` is strictly prohibited for those who wish to participate in the FlowerTune LLM Leaderboard.
+Otherwise, the submission will not be considered.

 ## Run FlowerTune LLM challenges